 Scientific research is therefore encouraged in the province's protected areas.
 Please note that permits are required.

-Research in provincial parks, wilderness reserves, and ecological reserves requires authorization by the Parks and Natural Areas Division.
+Research in provincial parks and park reserves requires authorization by the Parks Division.
 Researchers must apply for a scientific research permit, and carry it with them when conducting their research in the protected area.

-Applications are evaluated by the Parks and Natural Areas Division.
+Applications are evaluated by the Parks Division.
 The criteria used include:

 Research applications are evaluated as they are received.
 It is advisable to allow for a minimum of three weeks' processing time.

-Conditions of a scientific research permit include compliance with the legislation governing it's protection (Provincial Parks Act, Wilderness and Ecological Reserves Act, or Lands Act).
+Conditions of a scientific research permit include compliance with the legislation governing it's protection (Provincial Parks Act, or Lands Act).
 Generally, all scientific work must be non-invasive and non-intrusive—it cannot be done in a way that destroys or diminishes the protected area.There are a few exceptions to the regulations for researchers, such as collecting specimens, which are outlined in the appropriate regulations and may also be listed on the permit.
 Other conditions may also apply.

 Multi-year permits may be requested, to a maximum limit of three years.